 Gunhilde stayed in the empty cabin, clutching at her bloodied shoulder and staring at the dull walls, for three days before she got herself together and headed into the City.

-Ivain Ray was an interesting character.
+Ivain Ray was an interesting character, to say the least.
 They dressed in tacky clothes that screamed wealth over personal taste, and they were crass even for Gunhilde's standards.
-They rested a hand on their hip right above their pistol as they walked with Gunhilde around the City, telling her where to avoid and where to go for cheap drink or bullets and where to stay the night (invariably, they always recommended the joints they ran above all others).
+They rested a hand on their hip right above their pistol as they walked with Gunhilde around the City, telling her where to avoid and where to go for cheap drink or bullets and where to stay the night (they invariably recommended the joints they ran above all others).
 And then, of course, there was the fact that they were apparently business partners with one of the most powerful families on the entire fucking planet.
 Gunhilde didn't believe them until they brought her to the Deorwine Mansion and introduced her to Eloise.

-Eloise Deorwine was many things--she was dead, she was rich, she had low enough standards to be working with (and clearly secretly courting) Ivain, and she was a dead body reanimated as a vampire.
+Eloise Deorwine was many things--she was dead, she was rich, she had low enough standards to be working with (and clearly secretly courting) Ivain, and she was a vampire.
 But she was also kind.
 She gave Gunhilde a place to stay and an offer of friendship and resources to fund her search for Annie.
-And so Gunhilde took to her new life of searrching through the City's streets with Ivain by day and going to balls with rich socialites by night.
-(She invariably always ended up in the back corner nursing a glass of whiskey with Eloise's younger brother, Eilos.)
+And so Gunhilde took to her new life of searching through the City's streets with Ivain by day and going to balls with rich socialites by night.
+(She always ended up in the back corner nursing a glass of whiskey with Eloise's younger brother, Eilos.)

 And all was well.